datamesh-governance/datamesh-governance.com/policies/security/encryption-at-rest.md

 ## Automation

 - Data platform guarantees encryption at rest

-## Monitoring

-- Not required, encryption-at-rest is enabled in all Storage Accounts
+- Nothing to be done, encryption-at-rest is enabled in all Azure Storage Accounts by default